 By Director Julie Suhr

-Welcome to the Clinical Neuropsychology Research Laboratory!
-The current graduate students (Andrew Bryant, Esther Lee, Carrie Cook, Anna Kinzer, Brittni Morgan, and Ashley Howell) are involved in a lot of exciting projects in the world of neuropsychology.
+Welcome to the Behavioral Research and Assessment in Neuropsychology Laboratory!
+We are involved in a lot of exciting projects in the world of neuropsychology.

-We are also continuing to focus on executive function and frontal lobe-related disorders, including substance misuse and abuse, mild head injury, personality disorders such as psychopathy, emotion and self-regulation impairments that are transdiagnostic, and work with individuals with ADHD.
-Students involved in these projects include Esther Lee, Carrie Cook, Brittni Morgan, and Ashley Howell.
+We are also continuing to focus on executive function and frontal lobe-related disorders, including substance misuse and abuse, mild head injury, ADHD, personality traits such as schizotypy, and transdiagnostic factors such as emotion and self-regulation impairments.

-Finally, we are continuing our longstanding projects in the area of detection of noncredible performance (via both self report and neurobehavioral measures) with a collaborative study ongoing with colleagues at Ohio State University.
-In addition, we are continuing to conduct studies that address issues related to patient identity and negative expectations and their impact on individuals self-reported symptoms as well as their behavioral performance in evaluative situations.
+Finally, we are continuing our longstanding projects in the area of detection of noncredible performance (via both self-report and neurobehavioral measures).
+In addition, we are continuing to conduct studies that address issues related to patient identity and negative expectations and their impact on individual's self-reported symptoms as well as their behavioral performance in evaluative situations.